bio-ontology-research-group/onto2vec/README.md

 ## Prerequisites
 Onto2Vec implementation uses groovy, python and perl.
 No other programs are required to run it.
 ## OWL Processing
-The first step of Onto2Vec is to process the ontolofy using OWL API and infer new axioms using a reasoner.
+The first step of Onto2Vec is to process the ontology using OWL API and infer new axioms using a reasoner.
 - Create a new directory and name it *Onto2Vec*.
 - In this directory paste the file *OntoProcess.groovy*.
 - If you want to use the GO ontology: